January marks the official start of National Train Your Dog Month, but you can teach your dog new things at any time of year.

-While fetch is a classic game, for some dogs it’s a trick that doesn’t come naturally.
+While fetch is a classic game, it’s a trick that doesn’t come naturally for some dogs.

 It can become pretty frustrating when your dog won’t cooperate at play time.
 Some dogs are uninterested in the toy and don’t even want to try, some will go fetch the toy but not bring it back, and then there are the stubborn dogs who bring the toy back but then won’t let go.